saltstack/salt/HACKING.rst

 RedHat-based systems
 ````````````````````

-If you are developing on a RedHat variant, be advised that the package provider
-for newer Redhat-based systems (:doc:`yumpkg.py
-<../ref/modules/all/salt.modules.yumpkg>`) relies on RedHat's python interface
-for yum.
-The variants that use this module to provide package support include
-the following:

-  * `RHEL`_ and `CentOS`_ releases 6 and later
-  * `Fedora Linux`_ releases 11 and later
-  * `Amazon Linux`_

 If you are developing using one of these releases, you will want to create your
 virtualenv using the ``--system-site-packages`` option so that these modules
 are available in the virtualenv.